newrelic-experimental/newrelic-snowflake-integration/README.md

 For example on Mac OS/Linux do `export SNOWSQL_ACCOUNT=ab123.west-europe.azure` On Windows do `set SNOWSQL_ACCOUNT=abc123.west-europe.azure`

-## Getting Started
-This integration requires the New Relic Infrastructure Agent.
-Follow the installation instructions above.

 ### When the agent is running as a systemd service

 The integration relies on reading environment variables to connect to Snowflake.
 When the infrastructure agent runs as a systemd service, it doesn't have access to the environment variables of the user.
 To pass the environment variables correctly, you need to create a `.env` file.